HeZhang1994/hypergraph-matching/README.md

 ## Citation

-If you use this implementation in your research work, please cite the following paper:
+Please cite the following paper in your work when using this implementation:

     @Article{hz17HypergraphMatch,
       title      = {Game theoretic hypergraph matching for multi-source image correspondences},